CodeSemDataset/CodeSem/README.md

 docker build --network=host -t "tf:2.6" .

 # run a new docker container
+# Dir is the workdir of your local device
-docker run --gpus all -it --rm -v $Dir:/tmp tf:2.6 bash
+docker run --gpus all -it --rm -v $Dir/CodeSem:/tmp tf:2.6 bash

 # refer to README in Scripts/tokens and Scripts/graph to generate model input